-ENERGee Watch Partner Expertise

-All the Local Authorities participating in the Covenant of Mayors and committed to reach the 2020, 2030 energy and climate targets, had been set up internal structures for the completion of the SEAPs-SECAPs.
+ENERGee Watch Partner Expertise All the Local Authorities participating in the Covenant of Mayors and committed to reach the 2020, 2030 energy and climate targets, had been set up internal structures for the completion of the SEAPs-SECAPs.
 Examples and best practices from the experience gained by the Cyprus Energy Agency during the elaboration and implementation of SEAPs and SECAPs in small and medium size municipalities in Cyprus between 2010-2020, will feed the training content of this course.
 As an example, depending on the size of the municipality, the structure showcased in Table 1 is proposed to be adopted.

-Table 1 SECAP internal

--

--

-1

-17

-1

-H

-17

-1

-A SET STAFF

-100.00

-120

-a on 1008

-Practices in other European regions

-The "team" is the alpha and omega for successfully implementing the SECAP.
-The City of Aberdeen has established a concrete team for achieving the targets defined.
-City of Barcelona has internal structures that can run multi - sectoral projects like "superblocks", which are related with climate, urban mobility, green infrastructure, and biodiversity

-plans and commitments.

-- 51 101 10 structure Energy & Climate Plan Position in the LA Duties Citra II Head of Charge Mayor / City Manager Supervision and Decision Making Coordinator Officer Coordination, implementation, monitoring and communication Advisory Committee 11 20 Member 1 Officer Support omn A PORT Member 2 Environment, CC Officer Support in climate change issues ry C 0.00 Member 3 Technician Technical Support viso The second second Member 4 Municipal Councillor Representation of Municipal Council.
+Table 1 Vision setting Energy & Climate Plan Position in the LA Duties Head of Charge Mayor / City Manager Supervision and Decision Making Coordinator Officer Coordination, implementation, monitoring and communication Committee Member 1 Officer Support nmo Member 2 Environment, CC Officer Support in climate change issues Member 3 Technician Technical Support Advisory Member 4 Municipal Councillor Representation of Municipal Council.
 Participation in meetings.
-Ad A gertant Member 5 Citizens Citizens' Representative.
+Ad Member 5 Citizens Citizens' Representative.
 Participation in meetings Link(s) with other courses The Energy & Climate team is fundamental for the successful implementation and monitoring of the SECAPs.
 It is relevant to data acquisition, Climate adaptation actions and SECAP communication and therefore it links with all EnergeeWatch training courses.
-10 Topic 3 Data Processing and Verification Description of the topic (what) Baseline and biannual monitoring review and emission inventories creation require energy and CO2 emissions data acquisition at the local level.
+Topic 3 Data Processing and Verification Description of the topic (what) Baseline and biannual monitoring review and emission inventories creation require energy and CO2 emissions data acquisition at the local level.
 It is not enough just to collect data: data needs to be analysed and interpreted in order to inform policy.
-The data's quality is dependent on many factors and the therefore data processing and verification is important to ensure accurate and clear picture of 'where we are?', and 'where we go?', a description of the city's current and future situation in terms of energy and climate change.
-ENERGee Watch Partner Expertise The Cyprus Energy Agency, developed an excel based tool called LOCAL ENERGY BALANCES for the calculation of local (Municipalities and Communities) Energy Balances in Cyprus (in toe) and energy modelling and forecasting.
+The data's quality is dependent on many factors and the therefore data processing and verification is important to ensure accurate and clear picture of 'where we are?', and 'where we go?', a description of the city's current and future situation in terms of energy and climate ENERGee Watch Partner Expertise The Cyprus Energy Agency, developed an excel based tool called LOCAL ENERGY BALANCES for the calculation of local (Municipalities and Communities) Energy Balances in Cyprus (in toe) and energy modelling and forecasting.
 The use of this tool has been very useful not only for the creation of baseline emission inventories of the Municipalities, but also in data verification and monitoring the impact of the implementation of local action plans.
-Relevant methods / tools (how to) The training course will provide guidance to the mentees on how to process and verify energy and CO2 data.
+Relevant methods / tools (how to) 1 The training course will provide guidance to th mentees on how to process and verify energy and CO2 data.
 Covenant of Mayors' technical guidelines on data processing [Source: How to develop a Sustainable Energy Action Plan Guidebook - European Commission] as well as examples from Cyprus Energy Agency's data processing and energy modelling tool will be thorough presented and explained during the training.
 Link(s) with other courses This course is directly linked and complementary to the Course "Data Collection".

 Practices in other European regions Data reliability is crucial for the development of the Baseline emission inventory and for the monitoring procedure.
-Member States, such as the Netherlands, Denmark and Cyprus, as well as the UK, have developed a central database and/or tool to provide specific data to local authorities.
+Member States, such as the Netherlands.
+Denmark and Cyprus, as well as the UK, have developed a central database and/or tool to provide specific data to local authorities.
 The main aim of these tools is to assist the local authorities in implementing and monitoring local energy and climate action plans (Meshartility, 2014).
 Climate Monitor, Netherlands Municipal Carbon Inventory Tool, Denmark Cyprus Energy Agency